 - The Women's Center at BGSU provides resources, support, and advocacy for women as they pursue their individual and collective goals; to enrich the University community by providing a forum for women's cultural, intellectual, social, aesthetic, and spiritual lives; to make manifest the University's commitment to maintaining a campus climate in which women receive equal access, just treatment, and opportunities to utilize their talents to their fullest and most meaningful extent.

-- Feminist Organization for Raising Consciousness and Empowerment (FORCE) Wednesdays, 9 - 10 p.m.
+- Feminist Organization Rallying for Gender Equity (FORGE) Wednesdays, 9 - 10 p.m.
 FORCE is an activist student group comprised of both men and women.
 Our goal is to educate the community on issues of domestic violence, sexual assault, environment, reproductive rights and GLBT issues.
 To get more information, please email Allie Lahey at email@example.com.

 Graduate Women's Caucus (GWC)